 Editor’s Travels: Tackling the Highest Alpine Peak That is Mont Blanc

-Mont Blanc wasn’t meant to be submitted in a day.
+Mont Blanc wasn’t meant to be conquered in a day.

 Located in the French Alps on the border between Italy and France, Mont Blanc is the highest peak in the Alps.
 Stretching approximately 1,200km across eight Alpine countries, La Dame Blanche or The White Lady, as the locals call her, thanks to the cloak of snow covering her mounds, stands 4,800m and change, the tallest of them all.